top of page

 “In Oriental chess, the 'queen' is not a queen, but an 'advisor' or 'minister' of the king (in Arabic mudabbi or wezir)”.
 6

-Thus, when promoting, the pawn would become a 'vizier', or deputy to the king, the term 'deputy' or 'vice-regent' being a term used in some sacred scriptures to refer to the Prophets, God's vice-regents on earth, beginning with Adam himself.
+Thus, when promoting, the pawn would not simply become a queen in the conventional sense but rather a vizier, a deputy to the king.
+The term deputy or vice-regent has been used in sacred scriptures to describe the prophets, who serve as God’s vice-regents on Earth, beginning with Adam himself.

-It was after these random reasonings that I noticed that the name of our friend Inma, in charge of the green army, is an abbreviation of 'Immaculada', as the Virgin Mary was known and is remembered and from there it is referred to the 'immaculate conception of Jesus'.
+It was after these seemingly random reflections that I suddenly realised something remarkable: the name of our friend Inma, who commanded the green army, is an abbreviation of Immaculada, the very name by which the Virgin Mary is remembered.
+From this, the connection to the Immaculate Conception of Jesus became unmistakable.

-Inma’s surname, ‘Puente’(Bridge) confirms Mary's function as a 'bridge' or vehicle for the coming of Jesus. (in some apocryphal scriptures Mary is mentioned as a ‘Gate’)
+Inma’s surname, Puente, Spanish for “Bridge,” reinforces Mary’s role as a bridge, a vehicle for the coming of Jesus.
+In some apocryphal scriptures, Mary is even referred to as a gate.

 In its most universal meaning, the figurative combat of the game of chess represents the combat of the devas with the asuras, the 'gods' with the 'titans', or the 'angels' with the 'demons', all other meanings of the game being derived from it”.
 8

-These 'other derived meanings' to which Burckhardt alludes can be nothing other than, apart from the implications concerning the confrontation between the light and the dark, that which happens after one or the other has prevailed in the contest.
-In this case, it would be the coming into the world of an inspired Prophet, the inclusion of an element of supreme luminosity that would rectify that which had been twisted and restore sovereign law and Divine justice to the realm of humanity.
+These other derived meanings to which Burckhardt alludes must refer not only to the implications of the struggle between light and darkness but also to what follows once one has prevailed over the other.
+In this case, it would signify the arrival of an inspired prophet, a presence of supreme luminosity meant to correct what had been distorted and restore sovereign law and divine justice to humanity.

-Making sure that there would be no doubt that the event had been completely consummated, and there was nothing more to add or subtract, the application stopped at the very moment when all this happened on the board.
+To leave no doubt that the event had been fully consummated, with nothing left to add or remove, the application stopped at the exact moment when all of this unfolded on the board.

-As if all these coincidences were not enough proof, their context could not be less significant.
-This happened on a Thursday night, a special night for the Sufis, on an equally special day, January 7th, a few hours after the day of commemoration of the Christian Epiphany, and in the territory of the green pieces, a colour that is also strongly associated with the Sufi tradition.
+As if these coincidences were not proof enough, their timing and setting added further significance.
+It happened on a Thursday night, a day of special importance in the Sufi tradition, and on January 7th, just hours after the Christian celebration of the Epiphany.
+Moreover, it occurred in the territory of the green pieces, a color strongly associated with Sufism.

 “If the meaning of the different pieces of the game is transposed into the spiritual order, the king will be the heart or spirit and the other figures will be like the various faculties of the soul”.
 9

-If we can admit that the game of traditional chess has a symbolic aspect and that each piece represents a specific function in a pre-established harmonic context, we should not be surprised that the interaction of these pieces on the board -which in the case of Quaternity multiply their possibilities in a geometric progression- can produce an almost infinite range of symbolic combinations. (including -why not- the eventual 'failure' of the application)
+If we accept that traditional chess has a symbolic dimension, with each piece representing a specific function within a pre-established harmonic order, then it should not be surprising that their interaction on the board—especially in Quaternity, where possibilities expand geometrically—can generate an almost infinite range of symbolic patterns, including, perhaps, even the occasional "failure" of the application.

 “Alfonso ‘the Wise’ (13th. c.) also speaks of a 'great game of chess' played on a board measuring 12 x 12 squares, the pieces of which represent mythological animals, attributing it to the sages of India”.
 10

-The birth or awakening of a new energy or 'faculty', as expressed by Wes Jamroz, as well as any other internal process of a certain spiritual relevance, can be 'portrayed' in a simple game of Quaternity, just as a landscape or any subject is fixed, by a photographic process, to a sheet of paper, hence becoming more of a symbol - and also a reminder - of the event that has taken place as well as the time when it happened.
+The birth or awakening of a new energy or faculty, as Wes Jamroz describes it, along with any other internal process of spiritual significance, can be portrayed within a simple game of Quaternity.
+Just as a photograph captures a landscape or moment onto a sheet of paper, the game can serve as both a symbol and a reminder of the event and the time it occurred.

 Adoration of the Magi.
 Gentile da Fabriano.
 1423